Join Us for the HEPEX 2025 Workshop – Celebrating 20 Years of Advancing Hydrological Forecasting

 How to register?

 A participation fee of $125 per person is required to cover the cost of lunches, beverages (coffee, tea, soft drinks), and snacks.
-All registered attendees will receive a follow-up email in January with instructions for paying the fee.
+All onsite participants are required to register for the workshop.
+Please complete your registration and payment using the following link: [Registration Link].
+We kindly request that all registrations be completed by March 18, 2025.

 Programme: